dphilipson/typescript-string-enums/README.md

 the unrelated string constants representing `TriathlonStage`.
 Instead, I have to examine every occurrance of the string `"RUNNING"` to see if it needs to change.

-I might try to make this step easier by introducing constants for the string literals, but this has problems as well:
+I might try to solve both problems by introducing constants for the string literals, but this has issues as well:

 ``` javascript
 type Status = "RUNNING" | "STOPPED";